navneet-ag/Auction-System/README.md

 # Auction-System using Solidity

 We have created a sealed-bid auction system using Solidity, Truffle and React.
-You can create a new auctions by providing title, starting price, start time and date, end time and date and description of the product to be auctioned using ETH.
+You can create a new auction by providing a title, starting price, start time and date, end time and date and the description of the product to be auctioned using ETH.

-Anyone with the valid cryptocurrency wallet can create and bid on the auction.
+Anyone with a valid cryptocurrency wallet can create and bid on the auction.
 Only the owner cannot bid on his own auction.

-After the auction has ended, the owner can withdraw highest bid and all other bidders can withdraw theie bids.
+After the auction has ended, the owner can withdraw highest bid and all other bidders can withdraw their bids.

 ## Prerequisites